BhuvneshKumarAnand/Amazon-s-Clone/README.md

 # Amazon-s-Clone

-This is Amazon's e-commerce website.
+Welcome to Amazon's e-commerce webpage.
 Created only using HTML and CSS.
 It didn't include frontend frameworks like Bootstrap, Tailwind, etc...

-Made by Bhuvnesh ♥
+Cloned by Bhuvnesh ♥